 In times of great economic turmoil, pre-existing customers become more reliable sources of revenue.
 A good way of retaining their business is to make them feel personally catered to.
 Customers demand personalized interactions from their business partners.
 This has become ubiquitous in the B2C space, but B2B, because so much of its legacy comes from personal connections and business done over the dinner table or phone, has thus far lagged when it comes to personalized experiences.
 In 2023, it’s time to catch up.

 This kind of personalized attention has several benefits.
-ROI on pre-existing customers generally trumps that of acquiring new customers, as the price of acquisition tends to be quite high.
+ROI on pre-existing customers generally trumps acquiring new customers, as the acquisition price tends to be quite high.
 More than that, existing customers often grow with you, so as you grow, they grow, leading to larger orders, more profits, and more opportunities to generate efficiencies.

 One such efficiency has to do with communication.
-In many cases, B2B businesses offer self-service portals that allow for instant connections between businesses, so that users can get support, appointments, and even reorder with little to no friction.
+In many cases, B2B businesses offer self-service portals that allow for instant connections between businesses so that users can get support, appointments, and even reorder with little to no friction.
 This automated personalization fills the role of the assigned sales rep, at least for simple requests, freeing the sales rep to generate new leads and step in in case of emergencies.
-These self-service portals are likely to grow ever more popular in 2023 and beyond.
+These self-service portals will grow ever more popular in 2023 and beyond.

 2. Everything Everywhere All At Once: Embrace the Omnichannel Experience

 We hear you already: “Omnichannel?
 What the heck is that?”
-Skipping all the business jargon, all it means is that your products and support systems are available on as many platforms as is humanly possible.
-You don’t just sell on Facebook: you have a website, a mobile site, and presences across all social media platforms.
+This means your products and support systems are available on as many platforms as possible.
+You don’t just sell on Facebook: you have a website, a mobile site, and a presence across all social media platforms.
 No matter the path, the prospect, whether a consumer or a business, has access to your product line and communication with you and your support program is a mere click away.
 But more than that, all of that communication needs to be logged and accessible to any sales rep and any automated sales AI system.
-Via any touchpoint, if this customer has communicated with you before, you and every point of contact needs to know about it.
+Via any touchpoint, if this customer has communicated with you before, you and every point of contact need to know about it.

 It’s 2023.
 Buyers expect this kind of accessibility.
 This suite of tech programs is available and important.